 Highland Ridge Hospital, in Salt Lake City, UT, helps adolescents, adults, and seniors who are struggling with heroin addiction through an unmatched quality of care and support.
-Located in Salt Lake City, Utah, Highland Ridge is the leading provider of mental health treatment.
+Located in Salt Lake City, Utah, Highland Ridge is a leading provider of mental health treatment.

 Learn more about heroin addiction treatment at our Hospital in Salt Lake City

 Heroin is a highly addictive, rapidly acting opiate drug sold on the streets that causes feelings of intense joy and euphoria.
 Heroin is considered to be one of the most addictive drugs available.
 The number of people abusing heroin is rising at an alarming rate.
 If you’re addicted to heroin, you may be struggling with your growing habit, engaging in risky behaviors while high, and neglecting responsibilities at home, work, or school.
 You may be committing crimes as a way to get the money to score dope, and you may be dealing with frequent run-ins with the law.
 If you’re struggling with heroin addiction and do not seek care at a treatment center or hospital, you may feel hopeless.

 Highland Ridge Hospital is a leader in addiction treatment and recovery.
 We’ve treated people at our center who are addicted to heroin or other drugs for over 25 years.
 We’re ready to take the knowledge we’ve earned and help you to get clean and learn to live a life of continued sobriety.